 The only upgrade I suggest and personally run in my cars is ball bearings.
 The performance gain you'll see is not nearly as noticeable compared to 1:10 scale cars, but there will be a decrease in rotating friction and the associated long term wear and tear.
 Avoid Kyosho's pricey official bearing set (part #LTW001).
 For the same cost, you can equip 5 or more cars if you simply source these standard cartridge bearings yourself (such as through AliExpress).
 You'll need four 2x5x2.5mm and two 3x6x2.5mm bearings to equip one car.

 It's sad to finally acknowledge, but we've hit the end of the road.
-If you're intrigued with the Mini-Z Lit and want to jump in, getting your hands on a complete kit plus some extra spare parts - both finding them and finding them at a reasonable price - is an extremely difficult task.
-With the series being discontinued since 2011, we've reached a point where I do not recommend buying into the series today, unless you're extremely patient, determined, and have too much money to be willing to pay a stupid greed premium over the face value.
+If you're intrigued with the Mini-Z Lit and want to jump in, getting your hands on a complete kit plus some extra spare parts - both finding them and finding them at a non-extortionist price - is an extremely difficult task.
+With the series being discontinued since 2011, we've reached a point where I do not recommend buying into the series today, unless you're extremely patient, determined, and have too much money to pay a greed premium over the face value.
 For hobbyists already enjoying this series and only really looking to add some spare parts, your task is similarly difficult.
 Whatever remaining original supplies out there are scarce.

 The greedsters have taken over the eBay listings.
 The items listed there are always significantly over face value.
 I will go so far as to call out one particular seller out of Japan, happynet306 who used to consistently list simple spare parts at 10x or so the face value.
 Avoid!